jayvatti/MLNotebookArchives/README.md

     - Description:
         - Ditching iterations for equations, this notebook presents Linear Regression via the Normal equation.
         - Employs the same [dataset](/data/height_weight.csv) as the singleFeatureLinearRegression notebook
-        - Graphical representations may be missing, but the calculated weights and bias are similar to the ones from the gradient descent approach in [singleFeatureLinearRegression.ipnyb](singleFeatureLinearRegression.ipynb).
+        - Graphical representations may be missing, but the calculated weights and bias are similar to the ones from the gradient descent approach in [singleFeatureLinearRegression.ipnyb](singleFeatureLinearRegression.ipynb)